Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The tree canopy above the upper left section will cause prolonged dripping after today's rain and the heavy rain on April 3–4, even after open surfaces appear dry.
+- The tree canopy above the upper left section will be dripping persistently given the saturated conditions, keeping those routes wet long after open sections dry.

 Warnings